 4] Update Graphics Driver

-- Once the driver is updated, restart your computer and check if you are still getting the same white screen on Windows 10.
+Open Device Manager, and locate the GPU listing.
+Then note down the exact model number, and search for the driver on the OEM website.
+Download the installed, and install through it.
+Once the driver is updated, restart your computer and check if you still get the same white screen on Windows PC.

 5] Install Windows Updates